-Individuals who exhibit symptoms should be referred to a medical provider for evaluation, treatment, and information about when they can return to school, according to the Public Health Interim Guidance for Local Health Departments and Pre-K-12 Schools - COVID-19 Exclusion Protocols ("COVID-19 Exclusion Protocols").
+Individuals who exhibit symptoms should be referred to a medical provider for evaluation, treatment, and information about when they can return to school, according to the Protocols ("COVID-19 Exclusion Protocols").
 Confirmed cases of COVID-19 should be reported to the local health department by the school health personnel or designee as required by the Illinois Infectious Disease Reporting requirements issued by IDPH.

 Districts and schools should inform the school community of outbreaks per local and IDPH guidelines while protecting the confidentiality of students and staff.
-In addition to the previously referenced COVID-19 Exclusion Protocols, schools should also refer to the IDPH

-Interim Post-Vaccination Considerations for Schools for details on procedures for handling children/staff with symptoms after vaccination.
+In addition to the previously referenced COVID-19 Exclusion Protocols, schools should also refer to the IDPH Interim Post-Vaccination Considerations for Schools for details on procedures for handling children/staff with symptoms after vaccination.